jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘It does the boots and shoes.’ the Gryphon replied very solemnly.
 Alice was thoroughly puzzled.
 ‘Does the boots and shoes!’ she repeated in a wondering tone.
-‘Why, what areyourshoes done with?’ said the Gryphon, ‘I mean, what makes them so shiny?’
+‘Why, what are yours hoes done with?’ said the Gryphon, ‘I mean, what makes them so shiny?’
 Alice looked down at them and considered a little before she gave her answer.
 ‘They’re done with blacking, I believe.’